Culinary Summit Competition Rules

 - Each team should bring any specialty equipment needed such as mixers, immersion blenders, knives, plates for plating etc…You will need 4 plates for each course (a total of 16 plates).

 - Each team will be required to prepare a Four-course menu with the choice of appetizer/ soup/ salad/ entrée or dessert of 4 servings each.
 Of the 4 servings, 3 will be for the judges for tasting and one will be for a photo/critique/press op.

-- There will be a mandatory meeting on Wednesday June 21st in the afternoon at 3:30.
+- There will be a mandatory meeting on Wednesday June 12th at 3:30pm.
 There will be a lottery for start times.
 After going over the rules, the teams will be given the market basket containing the selection of ingredients.
 Each team will then have 1 hour to submit a menu to the competition proctor and set up their speed racks.
 No substitutions of items in the basket may be made and all items must be used.